TRI-AMDD/beep/docs_src/Python tutorials/advanced_structuring.md

 If you are using a cycler not supported by BEEP, you can still use BEEP to structure, featurize, and run models on your data!
-To do this, you simply inherit from the `BEEPDatapath` base class described [on the Advanced Tutorial](tutorial2.md) to create your own Datapath.
+To do this, you simply inherit from the `BEEPDatapath` base class described in the [Structuring Tutorial](/Command%20Line%20Interface/2%20-%20structuring/) to create your own Datapath.

 `BEEPDatapath` handles all structuring of battery cycler files by taking them from raw cycler output files (usually csvs or text) and converting them into consistent interfaces for structuring.